 If a product needs to be light, stiff and impact resistant, single layer approaches may need to give way to approaches which combine higher-density inner and outer layers into a three-layer sandwich construction.

-The middle layer of a three-layer Polyethylene sandwich should be a "foaming" layer that can hold the inner and outer layer apart, but also bonds the layers together to maximise rigidity.
+The middle layer of a three-layer Polyethylene sandwich should be a "foaming" layer that can hold the inner and outer layer apart, but which also bonds the layers together to maximise rigidity.

 In top-end canoes, the three layers used in the construction should bond together both mechanically (because the oven cycle was optimised) and chemically (because the Polymers were optimised).
 Good manufacturing processes achieve this consistently and reliably, but this does come at a cost (e.g. materials, time).